INTRODUCTION TO 2 CORINTHIANS

 - They flee Philippi after considerable time there and went to Thessalonica were they spend considerable time.
 (Acts 17:1-9)

 - Paul and Silas flee from Thessalonica to Berea.
 Since Timothy is not mentioned, it is possible that he stayed in Thessalonica or Philippi and then rejoined Paul in Silas in Berea.
+(Acts 17:10-12)

 - Paul fled to Athens from Berean persecution, leaving Silas and Timothy in Berea.
-(14) Paul asked Silas and Timothy to join him in Athens.
-(Acts 15, and 1 Thess.
-3:1-2)
+(Acts 17:13-14) Paul asked Silas and Timothy to join him in Athens.
+(Acts 17:15, 1 Thessalonians 3:1-2)

 - Timothy rejoined Paul at Athens and was sent back to Thessalonica.
-(1 Thess.
-3:1-5) Since Silas is not mentioned, it has been conjectured that he went back to Philippi when Timothy went to Thessalonica.
+(1 Thessalonians 3:1-5) Since Silas is not mentioned, it has been conjectured that he went back to Philippi when Timothy went to Thessalonica.

-- Paul moved on the Corinth.
+- Paul moved on, arriving in Corinth.
 (Acts 18:1) Silas and Timothy came to Paul in Corinth.
-(Acts 18:5, and 1 Thess.
-3:6)
+(Acts 18:5, 1 Thessalonians 3:6)

 - Paul wrote 1 Thessalonians and sent it to the church.
 About six months later in late 51 or early 52 A.D.
 Paul wrote 2 Thessalonians.